kfmatovic716/COVID19-CA-COUNTIES-DATA---ETL-Project/README.md

 <li> COVID-19 Vaccine Data - covid19vaccinesbycounty.csv</li>
     <ul>
     <li>There were <strong>5,212 total records</strong> collected from <strong>December 15, 2020 through March 16, 2021</strong>.
 The total number of doses administered per county in CA has been recorded daily.</li>
     <li>In the vaccine raw data, there were  county records named “Outside California” and “Unknown”.
 Based on CHHS Open Data Portal, these records are non-California residents who received vaccinations in a specific CA county.
-We will include these data records since the prospective analysis is focused on the number of doses each county has administered. </li>
+There were also 23 other counties reported that do not belong to California County like Tarrant, Windham, Walla Walla & etc. </li>
     </ul>
 <li> COVID-19 Hospitalization Data - covid19hospitalbycounty.csv</li>
     <ul>